LCCZK/IEL/blogs/25-02-22 Interim_reflective_report.md

 Nothing really went well these two weeks when I was writing the report.
 Althought I have done it a lot during my studies, I always dislike writing tasks.
 Mainly because I struggle to put my thoughts into words in a structured way.
 I think this is why I underestimate how long it will take and kept procrasting to writing the report.

-The reason I am slowly losing my motivation is that I didn't fining this experience rewarding enough in terms of solving the real issue, it feels like I am stuck in an endless loop of researching and analysing and failing, dispite I am getting closer.
+The reason I am slowly losing my motivation is that I didn't find this experience rewarding enough in terms of solving the real issue, it feels like I am stuck in an endless loop of researching and analysing and failing, dispite I am getting closer.

 ## Conclusions